 Diabetes and chronic diseases, the challenge of EU nutrition legislation.
 A case on carbohydrate quality and prevention

-IDF Europe together with MEP Nicola Caputo organized a roundtable discussion on Diabetes and Chronic Diseases, the challenge of EU Nutrition legislation.
-A case on carbohydrate quality and prevention.
-The discussion, that took place on Tuesday 5 February at the European Parliament in Brussels, aimed at examine and sharing whether Glycemia Index should be included under EU nutrition legislation.
+IDF Europe together with MEP Nicola Caputo (Italy) organized a roundtable discussion, Diabetes and chronic diseases — the challenge of EU nutrition legislation.
+The case of carbohydrate quality and prevention.
+The discussion took place on 5 February at the European Parliament in Brussels and aimed to examinine the issues surrounding the inclusion or not of Glycemia Index (GI) under the EU’s nutrition legislation.

-Not all carbohydrates food are equal.
-This is something people living with diabetes know very well.
-Counting the carbohydrate quantity consumed is key to know if it will affect the blood glucose levels.
-But this common task is not always easy.
+Not all carbohydrates are equal — something people living with diabetes know only too well!
+Counting the quantity of carbohydrates consumed is key to awareness of post-meal changes in blood glucose levels.
+Yet this common task is not always easy.

-Under the current EU food labelling and nutrition legislation, it is not always clearly shown how many carbohydrates the product have.
-During IDF Europe roundtable discussion, more than 10 healthcare and nutrition profesionals, policy makers and representatives from civil society examined whether the Glycemia Index (GI)*, can and should be included under the EU nutrition legislation.
+Under the current EU food labelling and nutrition legislation, the amount of carbohydrates contained in a product is not always clear.
+During the roundtable discussion, a dozern or so healthcare and nutrition profesionals, policy makers and representatives from civil society examined whether EU nutrition legislation should entail GI*.

 *The Glycemic Index (GI) is a relative ranking of carbohydrate in foods according to how they affect blood glucose levels.